YashGothi/FeedbackFortify-Empowering-Verified-User-Feedback/README.md

 User Inquiry Submission: Users can submit their name, query, and phone number through a form.
 OTP Verification: The application sends an OTP to the user's phone number to verify their identity.
 Firebase Realtime Database: Verified inquiries are saved to the Firebase Realtime Database.
-User Notification: Users are alerted with the status of their inquiry submission and OTP verification.
+User Notification: Users are alerted to the status of their inquiry submission and OTP verification.

 ## EnApp.js